supabase-community/postgres_lsp/crates/pgt_analyser/CONTRIBUTING.md

 Also, we use other `serde` macros to adjust the JSON configuration:

-- `rename_all = "camelCase"`: it renames all fields in camel-case, so they are in line with the naming style of the `pglt.jsonc`.
+- `rename_all = "camelCase"`: it renames all fields in camel-case, so they are in line with the naming style of the `postgrestools.jsonc`.
 - `deny_unknown_fields`: it raises an error if the configuration contains extraneous fields.
-- `default`: it uses the `Default` value when the field is missing from `pglt.jsonc`.
+- `default`: it uses the `Default` value when the field is missing from `postgrestools.jsonc`.
 This macro makes the field optional.

 You can simply use a derive macros: